bunuelo/funk2/som-2009/lab1/lab1.md

 ## Relational Logic

 Propositional logic is clearly limited for the kind of expressions we want in the blocks world.
 We want to be able to easily transfer knowledge about what we have learned from dealing with the *red block* to blocks with other colors.

+There is a strong association between logical representations and databases.
+In a relational database, a relation is a tuple.

 Some people \cite{deRaedt:2009p22134} find it helpful to think of propositional logic as the analog of a single table in a database (attribute-value representations can be mapped to propositions) and first-order logic as the same representation as relational databases.
 Relational logics allow us to talk about objects, their properties, and relations.

 There are many kinds of relational logics.
 One of them is **First-order logic** (FOL), also called **predicate calculus**, and it has become something of a standard.
 FOL has its origin in work by Frege (1879) and was designed to formalize all of mathematics.
 Since the work of John McCarthy \cite{McCarthy:1959p2752}, it has been used in AI.
 Restricted forms of FOL, like **clausal logic** allow deductions to be easily made with automated theorem provers\footnote{Prolog is a standard logic programming language that uses clausal logic, the technique of \textit{unification} to fill variables in with constants and \textit{resolution} to make inferences.}.